 Years of painting and creating works has helped Robert to be able to create a vision in his mind and transfer it to canvas without the use of studies in most of his works.
 However, he does sketch or paint studies to plan some of the works that involve a more challenging creative process.

 Currently (2020) there are 29 paintings in the main collection with more to be added in the future.
+Some examples from the Beatles Tribute collection include Strawberry Fields painting and original Lucy in the Sky with Diamonds.

 Click on Paul to view the entire main collection of Robert Lyn Nelson’s Beatles Tribute Series.